Friday, January 15, 2016

 (Annie Strack teaching for the Philadelphia Watercolor Society)

-There are a lot of art teachers to choose from -- make sure you choose an artist who has a strong background in teaching art, has demonstrated the extent of her abilities by winning tons of awards, is recognized as a top artist by her numerous Signature Memberships, has actually studied art, and is vastly knowledgeable about artist supplies and materials.
+There are a lot of art teachers to chose from -- make sure you choose an artist who has a strong background in teaching art, has demonstrated her abilities by winning tons of awards, is recognized as a top artist by her many prestigious Signature Memberships, has actually studied art, and is vastly knowledgeable about artist materials and supplies.

 Labels: , , , , , ,